Coarse correlated equilibria for continuous time mean field games in open loop strategies: An example of coarse correlated solution to the mean field game

 We observe that the additional assumption on the filtrations \eqref{esempio:hp_filtrazioni} is satisfied both by the weak MFG solution exhibited in \cite[Proposition 3.7]{lacker2016} and in our case, as shown above.
-We point out that this CCE has been already considered: suppose that the flow of measures as law $\rho=a\delta_{\mu^+} + (1-a)\delta_{\mu^-}$, $a \in (0,1)$, for $\mu^+$ and $\mu^-$ given by \eqref{esempio:def_strategie_flussi}.
-Then, the correlated flow $(\Lambda^*,\mu^*)$ corresponds to the white spots on the dashed diagonal of Figure \ref{fig:esempio_immagine}, i.e. to the probability measures $\prob^0$ so that $p_{1,2}=p_{2,1}=0$, $p_{1,1}=a$ and $p_{2,2}=1-a$.
-Roughly speaking, it correspond to the case when $\Lambda^*=\phi(\mu^*)$ $\prob^0$-a.s., for some deterministic measurable $\phi$.
+We point out that this CCE has been already considered: suppose that the flow of measures as law $\rho=p\delta_{\mu^+} + (1-p)\delta_{\mu^-}$, $p \in (0,1)$, for $\mu^+$ and $\mu^-$ given by \eqref{esempio:def_strategie_flussi}.
+Then, the correlated flow $(\Lambda^*,\mu^*)$ corresponds to the probability measures $\prob^0$ so that $p_{1,2}=p_{2,1}=0$, $p_{1,1}=p$ and $p_{2,2}=1-p$, which, as shown, always satisfy the condition \eqref{esempio_condizione_inf}.
+Roughly speaking, it corresponds to the case when $\Lambda^*=\phi(\mu^*)$ $\prob^0$-a.s., for some deterministic measurable $\phi$.